martanman/Code-Web/readme.txt

 Anuj - Development
 Riley - Graphics
-Varun - Deployment and development
+Varun - Deployment , development and databases
 Joon - Graphics
+Leslie - Databses and graphics

 Everyone has 2 weeks to learn the required languages for this project.
 If the required laanguages are not learnt there